 I love the smartphone and e-tools assistance for tracking on the go with life!!
 It doesn’t get any easier than scanning a barcode and knowing the total number of points right away!
 Plus I can look up the points for the restaurants, food, and quickly use the calculator to figure out the smart points.
 If you are like me and always have your phone on you, the friendly reminders can be set up to help you to remember to track.
 The reminders keep tracking in the front of my mind and they help remind me to keep an eye on my points.
 Plus how much fun is your workout if you can’t share what you did with people on Instagram?
 Even if you don’t have the smartphone Weight Watchers sells great books that fit easily in your purse for tracking and looking up points as well!

-I am partial to my Fitbit One now (You can read more about Fitbit and how to earn money with it ->here), and it automatically converts your exercise points when you have it synced with the Weight Watchers app.
-With the Fitbit challenges, you can motivate your friends or have your friends motivate you in which will help keep you moving and on track!
-I love that Amazon has different color options and they ahve the most competive pricing for ordering a Fitbit one as well, I have had this for years and feel lost with out it if I forget it.
+I am partial to my Fitbit and the steps are automatically converted into WW Activity points.
+There are also Fitbit challenges, you can motivate your friends or have your friends motivate you in which will help keep you moving and on track!
+I love that Amazon has different color options and they have the most competitive pricing for ordering a Fitbit as well, I have had this for years and feel lost without it if I forget it.
 I mean do the steps count if they aren’t tracked??

 I love the new journal from Weight Watchers.
 Even though I track with my E-tools I still write it all out.
 I will track on my phone and then at night write it all out.
-For some reason for me I seem to be more in tune with my choices if I write it done.
+For some reason for me, I seem to be more in tune with my choices if I write it done.
 Plus you can add in notes for workouts you liked, new recipes, and your feelings.
-IT’s important to remember this isn’t just about the number on the scale.
+It’s important to remember this isn’t just about the number on the scale.
 I highly suggest having a journal for writing in.
+The new WW Tracker is great as well if you don’t want to buy a separate planner or Amazon has amazing health trackers as well. (see them -> here)

 The bathroom scale, of course, is one of the biggest ways to measure your weight loss but it’s so important to remember to record your body inches as well.
 You should also keep track of your clothing sizes and shoe sizes as well, there are times the scale won’t move but you loose pant sizes.
 It is so motivating on those weeks the scale doesn’t move to be able to say you lost inches, shoe size, or even bra size!